turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 #### SpringComponent
 [[Header]](../../WickedEngine/wiScene.h) [[Cpp]](../../WickedEngine/wiScene.cpp)
 An entity can have a `SpringComponent` to achieve a "jiggle" or "soft" animation effect programatically.
 The effect will work automatically if the transform is changed by animation system for example, or in any other way.
 The parameter `stiffness` specifies how fast the transform tries to go back to its initial position.
 The parameter `damping` specifies how fast the transform comes to rest position.
 The `wind_affection` parameter specifies how much the global wind applies to the spring.

+#### ColiderComponent
+[[Header]](../../WickedEngine/wiScene.h) [[Cpp]](../../WickedEngine/wiScene.cpp)
+The collider component will specify a collider shape to be used in simple fake physics simulations.
+It will affect Springs and GPU particle effect.

+#### ScriptComponent
+[[Header]](../../WickedEngine/wiScene.h) [[Cpp]](../../WickedEngine/wiScene.cpp)
+ScriptComponent can reference a lua script and run it every frame, while also providing some additional data to script like a local GetEntity() function.
+The script can be written to reference additional component data by using its unique GetEntity() function.
+A ScriptComponent can also call other scripts, which can be used to implement multiple scripts on one entity.

 #### Scene
 [[Header]](../../WickedEngine/wiScene.h) [[Cpp]](../../WickedEngine/wiScene.cpp)